pahud/ecs-cfn-refarch/README.md

 And you can specify the optional "**ECSYourName**" in the cloudformation input parameter.

-When the stack is created completed, try opening the URL
+When the stack is created, try open the teting URL:

 ```
 http://Your_LoadBalancerURL_IN_CloudFormation_Output/greeting.html